Powering Healthcare for Over 35 Years.

 |Latest release||Latest release based on FOIA code from 2011||Latest release based on FOIA code from 2015||Unknown|

 |Customer base||Used in the US but has a bigger market outside of the US by companies that take it and customize it.||US Install Base with commercial support provided by DSS, Inc.||US Install Base with commercial support provided by Medsphere, Inc.|

 |Support available?||Commerical support not available by WorldVistA.
 Various companies provide support as needed.||Commercial support available||Commercial support available|

-OSEHRA produces a distribution called OSEHRA VistA, which is VistA as released using the Freedom of Information Act, plus changes to make it usable by the outside community on an open source stack, and enhancements obtained from the open source community and from the open source VistA distributions.
-This distribution is intended to be used for demoing and innovation; but not for use for patient treatment.
+OSEHRA produces a distribution called OSEHRA VistA, which is VistA as released under the Freedom of Information Act, plus changes to make it usable by the outside community on an open source stack, and enhancements obtained from the open source community and from the open source VistA distributions.
+This distribution is intended to be used for demoing and innovation; but not for patient treatment.